McBride Sisters: Business history

+According to the company, by November 2020, the McBride Sisters brand was carried in 2,697 stores in the United States, up from only 84 stores before May of that year.
+As of December 2020, McBride Sisters wines were sold at select Target retail stores, and was also marketed nationally at Walmart and Kroger, in addition to being sold direct through the company web site.

 Wines

-The company's main labels include the McBride Sisters Collection, which features many wines from the Central Coast of California and from New Zealand, and Black Girl Magic.
-In 2019, the McBride Sisters also launched an eco-friendly line of canned wine, SHE CAN.
+The company's main labels include the McBride Sisters Collection, which includes wines from the Central Coast of California and from New Zealand, and Black Girl Magic.
+In 2019, the company launched a line of canned wine, SHE CAN, which it marketed as eco-friendly.

-The Black Girl Magic Collection debuted in 2018, and was created "to honor and cater to underserved Black women wine lovers."
+The Black Girl Magic Collection debuted in 2018.
 The first wine in the collection was a riesling.
 Another is a red blend of merlot and cabernet sauvignon.
-The most popular set is a trio of Black Girl Magic wine featuring bottles of riesling, zinfandel, and rosé.
-The Black Girl Magic 2020 California rosé was awarded "Best for TV Binges" by the editors of Cosmopolitan magazine in the Second Annual Cosmo Wine Awards.
+The line's rosé was awarded "Best for TV Binges" by the editors of Cosmopolitan magazine in the Second Annual Cosmo Wine Awards.
 In December 2020, Washington Post wine columnist Dave McIntyre recommended the Black Girl Magic Sparkling Brut as "delicious".

 Corporate social responsibility

 As of 2015, McBride Sisters had a team that was 80 percent female, including their head winemaker and vineyard director.
 They are members of the Association of African American Vintners (AAAV), which was founded in 2002.

-The SHE CAN wine collection also sponsors a professional development fund, which awards scholarships to women.
+The company sponsors a professional development fund which awards scholarships to women.
 The scholarship fund initially focused on helping women in the wine and spirits industry, but was later expanded to include female entrepreneurs across all industries, and provides mentoring and leadership coaching in addition to financial assistance.

-In July 2020, McBride Sisters joined other Black-owned businesses on social media on Blackout Tuesday, by sharing a list of 86 Black vintners on Instagram.
+In 2020, the company and other Black-owned businesses participated in a social media Blackout Tuesday; McBride Sisters shared a list of 86 Black vintners on Instagram.
 The post went viral by after it was shared by celebrities including former professional basketball player Dwyane Wade and actor Gabrielle Union.

-According to the company, by November 2020, the McBride Sisters brand was carried in 2,697 stores in the United States, up from only 84 stores before May of that year.
-As of December 2020, McBride Sisters wines were sold at select Target retail stores, and was also marketed nationally at Walmart and Kroger, in addition to being sold direct through the company web site.
+According to the Boston Globe, McBride Sisters is "one of the few Black-owned wine labels that encourages consumers to be socially conscious."